learning-at-home/hivemind/examples/albert/README.md

   Here, `ONE_OR_MORE_PEERS` stands for multiaddresses of one or multiple existing peers (training monitors or existing trainers) collected from the first lines of their terminal output.
-For the example above, the multiaddresses would be:
+For the example above, the (dummy) multiaddresses would be:
   ```
-  --initial_peers /ip4/8.8.8.8/tcp/1337/p2p/XXXX /ip4/8.8.8.8/udp/31337/quic/p2p/XXXX
+  --initial_peers /ip4/1.2.3.4/tcp/1337/p2p/XXXX /ip4/1.2.3.4/udp/31337/quic/p2p/XXXX
   ```

   <details>